-Procedures involving our Inspire system may be reimbursed on a medical necessity basis for Medicare patients, though certain local Medicare contractors have not adopted positive coverage policies for procedures involving the Inspire system.
-In 2018, Medicare accounted for approximately 30% of all Inspire system implantations in the U.S., although we expect this percentage to decrease over time as commercial policies are developed.
-In addition, we have a contract with the U.S. government that covers implantations of our Inspire system performed in Veterans Affairs and military hospitals, which accounted for approximately 10% of all Inspire system implantations in 2018 in the U.S.
+Procedures involving our Inspire system may be reimbursed on a medical necessity basis for some Medicare patients, and all seven local MACs have published positive draft local coverage determinations for Inspire therapy.
+Five of these MACs have since announced the formal release dates of either March 15, 2020 or April 1, 2020 for their final policies covering Inspire therapy and we expect the final two MACs will finalize their policies in 2020.
+Medicare has historically accounted for approximately 30% of all Inspire system implantations in the U.S., although we expect this percentage to decrease over time as commercial policies are developed.
+In addition, we have a contract with the U.S. government that covers implantations of our Inspire system performed in Veterans Affairs and military hospitals, which account for approximately 10% of all Inspire system implantations historically in the U.S.